wizonesolutions/habitrpg-todo-sync/README.md

 Installation
 ============

 I don't know yet.
-Clone it and run `./main.js`.
+Clone it and run `npm install`, then `./main.js`.
 That works at least.

 Roadmap
 =======